 The Korean Union of Bear Farms insists that what is happening outside of Korea, namely a rising number of bans on endangered species, is not relevant to Korea as the bears are born in captivity.

-Green Korea argues that further liberalisation will only encourage Koreans to believe other wild animals can be killed for commercial use.
+However, the further liberalisation will only encourage Koreans to believe other wild animals can be killed for commercial use.

 It is clear that the number of bears killed in Korea exceeds what would be possible if regulations were being followed.
 Green Korea reports that 38% of oriental medicine shops in Korea [62 out of 163 shops visited] are secretly selling bear gall bladder and that when shops are generally asked whether they do so they respond with extreme caution.